 Why does Microsoft want to buy Activision Blizzard and will the deal go ahead?

-In a last ditch attempt to get the deal through, Microsoft submitted a fresh proposal on August 22.
+Under the terms of the latest proposal, submitted in August, Microsoft agreed to offload game streaming rights for Activision Blizzard games to fellow gaming giant Ubisoft.

-It would see Microsoft offload game streaming rights for Activision Blizzard games to Ubisoft, for PC and console titles released over the next 15 years.
+“The CMA has identified limited residual concerns with the new deal.
+Microsoft has put forward remedies, which the CMA has provisionally concluded should address these issues,” the competition watchdog said on Friday, September 22.

-But why is Microsoft so keen on buying Activision Blizzard, and why has it proved so controversial?
+But why is Microsoft so keen on buying Activision Blizzard in the first place?

 What games does Activision Blizzard make?

-The biggie is Call of Duty or ‘CoD’.
-The military first-person shooter is one of the most popular games on the planet, and always elicits excitement when a new entry is released.
+The biggie is Call of Duty or CoD.
+The military first-person shooter is one of the most popular games on the planet and it always stirs up excitement when a new version is released.

 Both Activision and Blizzard have been in the business for decades, long before they merged in 2013 after Activision acquired Vivendi Games.
-They have plenty of beloved franchises beyond CoD, including Warcraft, Overwatch, and even Candy Crush, after the 2016 acquisition of mobile game maker King.
+They have plenty of franchises beyond CoD, including Warcraft, Overwatch and even Candy Crush, after the 2016 acquisition of mobile game maker King.

-Here are the main ones:
+Here are the main ones.

 Activision